Factbox: Major shootings in the United States

-(Reuters) - Fourteen people were killed and 17 were wounded on Wednesday when a couple opened fire at a social services agency in the Southern California city of San Bernardino, the latest of many deadly rampages in the United States.
+(Reuters) - The fatal shootings at an Oregon community college on Thursday were the latest of many deadly rampages in the United States.

-Below are some of the worst shooting incidents in recent years, ranked by the number of dead, including the gunman:
+Below are some of the worst shooting incidents in recent years, ranked by the number of dead, including the shooter:

 Virginia Tech